nulltea/nulltea/README.md

 </p>

 My name is Timothy.
-I am a **software engineer** specializing in designing, developing, and maintaining scalable cloud applications and complex blockchain solutions.
+I am a **software engineer** specializing in designing, developing, and maintaining distributed cloud applications and blockchain solutions.
 I am also moving towards Solution Architecture in my career path as it is my long-term goal for the future.

 As for today, I am in constant search of experience working with new diverse technologies, languages, workflows,